PhysBrain: Human Egocentric Data as a Bridge from Vision Language Models to Physical Intelligence: Related Work

-\subsection{Learning VLAs from Human demonstration}
+\subsection{Learning VLAs from Human Demonstration}

 Robot data acquisition is hard to scale due to the stringent robot–operator configuration and reliance on expert tele-operation.
 Egocentric VLA trained on the egocentric human demonstrations offers a more scalable path, with strong potential to advance perception–action learning and real-world executability.
-EgoVLA~\citep{EgoVLA_2025} utilizes scaled egocentric videos plus a unified human–robot action space with light robot finetuning, enabling efficient skill transfer and strong gains.
-Being-H0~\citep{BeingH0_2025} leverages physical-instruction tuning with discrete hand-motion codes (mm-level) and a physics-aligned cross-view space supports fine-grained VLA training from human videos.
-H-RDT~\citep{H-RDT_2025} sets large bimanual pretraining with 3D hand pose and a two-stage, 2B-parameter diffusion policy delivers substantial improvements.
-GR-3~\citep{GR3_2025} utilizes multi-source training (web, VR, robot trajectories) yields strong generalization, rapid few-shot adaptation, and robust long-horizon bimanual and mobile control.
+EgoVLA~\citep{EgoVLA_2025} utilizes scaled egocentric videos plus a unified human–robot action space with light robot finetuning, enabling efficient skill transfer.
+Being-H0~\citep{BeingH0_2025} leverages physical-instruction tuning with discrete hand-motion codes and a physics-aligned cross-view space supports fine-grained VLA training from human videos.
+H-RDT~\citep{H-RDT_2025} sets large bimanual pretraining with 3D hand pose and a two-stage diffusion policy delivers substantial improvements.
+GR-3~\citep{GR3_2025} utilizes multi-source training yields strong generalization, rapid few-shot adaptation, and robust long-horizon bimanual and mobile control.
 RynnVLA-001~\citep{jiang2025rynnvla} pretrains on large-scale human video demonstrations with video generation objectives and compresses actions into a continuous latent space via ActionVAE to align video prediction with downstream robot fine-tuning.
-VITRA~\citep{VITRA_2025} treats the human hand as a proxy end-effector, converts in-the-wild egocentric hand videos into robot-aligned formats, and combines VLMs with diffusion-based action experts for policy learning.
+VITRA~\citep{VITRA_2025} treats the human hand as a proxy end-effector, converts the egocentric hand videos into robot-aligned formats, and combines VLMs with diffusion-based action experts for policy learning.

-These approaches rely on explicit alignment of human demonstrations to robot action spaces, which is inherently constrained by embodiment gaps between humans and robots.
-In contrast, our work targets a more upstream objective by transforming egocentric human data into embodiment supervision signals for an embodied brain, providing a scalable foundation that complements robot-data-based pipelines.
+However, these approaches focus on the explicit alignment of human data to robot action spaces, which is inherently constrained by embodiment gaps.
+In contrast, our work targets a more upstream objective by transforming egocentric human data into embodiment supervision signals for embodied brains, providing a scalable foundation that complements robot-data-based pipelines.